asanchezmanas/sampelit/docs/guides/users/proxy_guide.md

 1. Browser requests a page through the proxy
 2. Proxy forwards the request to your origin server
 3. Origin server returns the HTML response
-4. Proxy injects the Samplit tracker script into the HTML
+4. Proxy injects the Sampelit tracker script into the HTML
 5. Modified HTML is returned to the browser

 ---